cycle/docs/intro/quick-start.md

 (new Transaction($orm))->persist($user)->run();
 ```

-> Note, in this case ORM can not automatically migrate your database schema.
+> Note, in this case, ORM can not automatically migrate your database schema.

 Read more about other ways to declare mapping schema in later sections of ORM documentation (for example [dynamic mapping](https://github.com/cycle/docs/blob/master/advanced/dynamic-schema.md#example)).